 Rebranding a large nonprofit to reveal its heart and soul

-The new name, “Merakey,” is inspired by the modern Greek word “Meraki,” meaning to put something of yourself into your work or to do something with soul, creativity or love.
-The new branding illustrates the compassion and integrity that underscores everything the company does, while the inclusion of the suffix “key” also positions it as a key to helping individuals and communities unlock doors to their future.
+- Bailey embarked on a comprehensive naming initiative, vetting hundreds of possibilities.
+After weeks of collaborative ideation and iteration, a clear favorite emerged.
+“Merakey” is inspired by the modern Greek word “Meraki,” meaning to put something of yourself into your work; or to do something with soul, creativity or love.
+The new branding illustrates the compassion and integrity that underscores everything the company does, while the inclusion of the suffix “key” also positions them as a key to helping individuals and communities unlock doors to their future.

-The new logo, formed from a series of interlocking hearts, reinforces the meaning behind the name and speaks to the integrated services Merakey provides.
-The color palette is vibrant and contemporary establishing a color code for the divisions of the company—each of which now has a more credible and consistent identity to interface with the communities it serves.
+- In addition to the renaming, Bailey brought the new brand positioning, vision and core messaging to life by creating a brand new visual identity for the organization.
+The new logo, abstractly formed of interlocking hearts, reinforces the meaning behind the name and speaks to the integrated services Merakey delivers.
+The new color palette is vibrant and contemporary, and is used to color code the different divisions of the company—which now have a more credible, consistent and united presentation to the communities they serve.

 Merakey’s new branding was formally launched in spring 2018.
 The new brand has helped to unite each division of the organization behind a clear and empowering sense of purpose, and provides a compelling brand story to guide the company—and its 10,000+ employees—forward as it expands its reach into new states across the country, and to new individuals in need.